Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-Unfortunately, the way we randomize numbers inside our Neuron::random() makes it impure, which can be easily proven with:
+Unfortunately, the way we generate numbers inside Neuron::random() makes it impure, which can be easily proven with:

 #[test]